 Overall, evidence specific to PFBA and from other potentially relevant PFAS provides support for both PPAR α dependent and independent pathway contributions to hepatic toxicity, and further, that activation of humanized PPAR α by PFBA can likewise result in hepatic effects of concern.
-Additionally, application of the recommendations from Hall et al. (2012) clearly supports the conclusion that the multiple and interconnected effects observed in the livers of exposed animals meet the criteria for adversity.
+Additionally, application of the recommendations from Hall et al. (2012)Additionally, application of the recommendations from Hall et al. (2012) clearly supports the conclusion that the multiple and interconnected effects observed in the livers of exposed animals meet the criteria for adversity.

-No association between PFBA and circulating levels of multiple serum biomarkers of hepatic injury were observed in the only available, medium confidence epidemiological study with reduced sensitivity (Nian et al., 2019).
+No association between PFBA and circulating levels of multiple serum biomarkers of hepatic injury were observed in the only available, medium confidence epidemiological study with reduced sensitivity (Nian et al., 2019b).
 These null findings from a single study with low sensitivity did not influence the evidence integration judgments, providing indeterminate evidence.

-Hepatic effects associated with oral exposures to PFBA have been consistently observed in high or medium confidence short-term and subchronic studies in adult mice or rats of both sexes (Butenhoff et al., 2012; Foreman et al., 2009; van Otterdijk, 2007a, b; Permadi et al., 1993; Permadi et al., 1992) and in a developmental toxicity study in mice (Das et al., 2008).
+Hepatic effects associated with oral exposures to PFBA have been consistently observed in high or medium confidence short-term and subchronic oral studies in adult mice or rats of both sexes (Butenhoff et al., 2012a; Foreman et al., 2009; van Otterdijk, 2007a, b; Permadi et al., 1993; Permadi et al., 1992) and in an oral developmental toxicity study in mice (Das et al., 2008).
+Although there are hepatic effects observed in a single dermal toxicity study Weatherly et al. (2021), concerns over characterizing how dermal exposures relate to oral exposures preclude the use of this study in evidence synthesis judgments.
 Overall, changes in liver weights and histopathology (hepatocellular hypertrophy) were consistently observed across two species, with effects occurring in male adult rats and mice, female pregnant or nonpregnant adult mice, and in male and female neonatal mice.
-In particular, increases in liver weight and hepatocellular hypertrophy incidence occurred at similar dose levels across species, occurred at multiple doses, and appeared to be dose related (i.e., increasing magnitude of effect with increasing dose).
+In particular, increases in liver weight and hepatocellular hypertrophy incidence occurred at similar dose levels across species, occurred at multiple doses, and appeared to be dose related (i.e., increasing magnitude of effect with increasing dose), as can be seen in this interactive graphic on HAWC.
 Although uncertainties remain, given the consistency, coherence, and inferred adversity (see below) of these findings, there is moderate animal evidence for hepatic effects of PFBA exposure.

-Increased liver weights were consistently observed in male, but not female, adult rats following 28- or 90-day exposures (Butenhoff et al., 2012; van Otterdijk, 2007a, b) and in male wild-type and hPPAR α mice, pregnant and nonpregnant female mice, and neonatal male and female mice on PND 1 (Foreman et al., 2009; Das et al., 2008; Permadi et al., 1993; Permadi et al., 1992).
-For male rodents, the doses at which effects occurred appeared to differ appreciably across species, but wild-type PPAR α mice seemed to exhibit greater magnitudes of effect vs. humanized PPAR α mice or rats.
+Increased liver weights were consistently observed in male, but not female, adult rats following 28- or 90-day exposures (Butenhoff et al., 2012a; van Otterdijk, 2007a, b) and in male wild-type and hPPAR α mice, pregnant and nonpregnant female mice, and neonatal male and female mice on PND 1 (Foreman et al., 2009; Das et al., 2008; Permadi et al., 1993; Permadi et al., 1992).
+For male rodents, the doses at which effects occurred did not differ appreciably across species, but wild-type PPARα mice seemed to exhibit greater magnitudes of effect vs. humanized PPARα mice or rats.
 As noted above, female pregnant and nonpregnant mice, along with their offspring, exhibited effects only at higher doses compared with adult male rats and mice, possibly relating to the observation that female rodents eliminate PFBA much more rapidly than males (see Section 3.1.4).